Wild at Heart (film): Production

-Lynch got approval from Propaganda to switch projects; however, production was scheduled to begin only two months after the rights had been purchased, forcing him to work fast.
+Lynch received Propaganda's approval to switch projects; however, production was scheduled to begin only two months after the rights were purchased, forcing him to work quickly.
 Lynch had Cage and Dern read Gifford's book and wrote a draft in a week.
 By Lynch's own admission, his first draft was "depressing and pretty much devoid of happiness, and no one wanted to make it".
 Lynch did not like the ending in Gifford's book, where Sailor and Lula split up for good.
 For Lynch, "it honestly didn't seem real, considering the way they felt about each other.
 It didn't seem one bit real!
 It had a certain coolness, but I couldn't see it."
-It was at this point that the director's love of The Wizard of Oz (1939) began to influence the script he was writing, and he included a reference to the "yellow brick road".
+It was at this point that the director's love of The Wizard of Oz (1939) began to influence the script he was writing.
+He included a reference to the "yellow brick road".
 Lynch remembers, "It was an awful tough world, and there was something about Sailor being a rebel.
 But a rebel with a dream of the Wizard of Oz is kinda like a beautiful thing."
 Samuel Goldwyn Jr. read an early draft of the screenplay and did not like Gifford's ending either, so Lynch changed it.
-However, the director was worried that this change made the film too commercial, "much more commercial to make a happy ending yet, if I had not changed it, so that people wouldn't say I was trying to be commercial, I would have been untrue to what the material was saying".
+However, the director was worried that this change made the film too commercial, "much more commercial to make a happy ending, yet, if I had not changed it, so that people wouldn't say I was trying to be commercial, I would have been untrue to what the material was saying".